 - In The Ten PM Question, Frankie is unwell (possibly either the flu, depression or sleep deprivation or even a combination) at one point and his mother Francie serves him chicken soup, which apparently, he always eats when sick.

-- Another book based on Rugrats, entitled Candy Soup, has Kimi get sick and the babies try to make their Halloween candy into candy soup because they think that candy and soup have healing properties and therefore it would cure Kimi. note
+- A book entitled Candy Soup has Kimi get sick and the babies try to make their Halloween candy into candy soup because they think that candy and soup have healing properties and therefore it would cure Kimi. note

-- In one sketch of A Bit of Fry and Laurie has two gentlemen bringing soup to their Ill Girl love interest to cure her Victorian Novel Disease.
+- One sketch of A Bit of Fry and Laurie has two gentlemen bringing soup to their Ill Girl love interest to cure her Victorian Novel Disease.
 This spikes an argument about whether soup or broth has curing effects.